heojee1/Break-Out/README.md

----
-permalink: /index.html
----

-# Break Out
+# Break Out Game Clone

+This is a simple clone of the famous Break Out game.

+Click <a href='/index.htm'>here</a> to play the game.